brewlabshq/stake-pool-cranker/Readme.md

 RPC_URL="https://api.mainnet-beta.solana.com"
 FEE_PAYER_PRIVATE_KEY=''  # Your Solana wallet's private key (Base64 or JSON) STAKE_POOL_ADDRESS=''     # Your Stake Pool address
+SLACK_TOKEN=''            # Slack Bot Token
+SLACK_CHANNEL_ID=''       # Slack channel id where bot should send the message
 ```

 <!-- ```` -->

 > ⚠️ **Do not expose your `FEE_PAYER_PRIVATE_KEY` in public repos.** Use secrets managers or environment variables for secure deployment.

+> **Do not forget to change the message that you want to send on your slack channel.
+To change the message update line no. 81 in main.rs**

 ---